As if there weren’t enough to worry about these days, women soon may be required to register for the military draft.

 You may not have heard about this development because of the avalanche of COVID-19 news.
 In late March, a national commission urged Congress to mandate that all women between 18 and 25 enroll with the Selective Service System, the agency that oversees the military draft.

 Congress may well ratify this proposal.
 Many prominent figures in both parties endorse the idea from Hillary Clinton to Senate Majority Leader Mitch McConnell.
 If the past is any guide, however, we can expect activists to resist.
 During the Vietnam War, a massive draft resistance movement forced the government to eliminate the conscription system altogether.
-When Jimmy Carter reintroduced the current registration system in 1980, a powerful anti-draft movement hobbled the government’s efforts to implement it.
+When President Jimmy Carter reintroduced the current registration system in 1980, a powerful anti-draft movement hobbled the government’s efforts to implement it.

 Nevertheless, the system has continued to register young men.
-The issue faded from national consciousness until 2015, when Obama allowed women to serve in combat roles.
+The issue faded from national consciousness until 2015, when President Barack Obama allowed women to serve in combat roles.
 Various commentators and politicians asked: If women can fight on the front lines, why shouldn’t they also be subjected to the draft?
 Others raised a related question: Why not require everyone to perform some form of national service?
 Congress then charged the National Commission on Military, National, and Public Service to examine such issues.

 The commission spent three years and $45 million, conducted hearings throughout the country and solicited several thousand public comments.
 Its 245-page final report contained 49 recommendations, mostly ways to encourage voluntary opportunities for public and governmental service.